2020PB/police-brutality/reports/Oregon.md

 Footage shows 2 agents in fatigues, either DHS or U.S. Marshals, kneeling on a protestor to make an arrest.
 A journalist attempting to film is harassed and told to move faster by a third agent.

-tags: knee, arrest, journalist, protestor
+tags: knee, arrest, journalist, protester

 id: or-portland-56